arnauudG/soda-snowflake-certification/soda/README.md

-# Soda Data Quality Monitoring
+# Soda Data Quality Monitoring - Layered Approach

-This directory contains the Soda data quality monitoring configuration for the Soda Certification project.
+This directory contains the Soda data quality monitoring configuration for the Soda Certification project, implementing a **layered orchestration approach** where each data layer is processed sequentially with its corresponding quality checks.

 ## 📁 Directory Structure